These thoughtful gift ideas for cancer patients undergoing chemo or after will be so useful to your friend or family member.

 5 Thoughtful Gifts for Cancer Patients Undergoing Chemo

 1. A Chemo Care Package

 If your friend is going to be undergoing chemotherapy, they can expect many boring hours spent in the Chemo ward.
 They will have little to do but read a book or watch TV.
 Of course do offer to go with them!

-My lovely Mums Group put together a care package for me full of so many different things to keep me occupied.
-It had magazines, an adult colouring book (now I’m hooked on these!), puzzle books, drinks and snacks.
+My lovely Mums Group put together a care package of chemotherapy gifts for me full of so many different things to keep me occupied.
+It had magazines, an adult colouring book, (now I’m hooked on these!), puzzle books, drinks and snacks.

 I was so delighted to get this and the thought that went into putting it together still gives me the warm fuzzies now!